darasus/ai-blog/content/the-benefits-of-blockchain-technology-for-developers.md

   example, SingularityNET and Endor are creating decentralized networks that allow people to outsource some of their own AI needs, which can help to make the technology more affordable and accessible.
+intro: >-
+  The world is quickly moving towards an age of digital everything.
+From e-books to login IDs, everything is becoming digital.
+Even things like contracts and document management systems are shifting to the cloud and becoming more digitized with each passing day.

+  The developers who can adapt to this new world will thrive in it.
+The ability to read and understand code as well as develop new software is a skill that won’t go out of fashion anytime soon.
+However, there are plenty of other skills that will be even more valuable in the coming years, such as the ability to use emerging technologies like blockchain and artificial intelligence (AI).

+  Almost everyone has heard about blockchain technology thanks to its usage in cryptocurrencies like Bitcoin .
+But what exactly is blockchain technology?
+A blockchain is a digital ledger that allows users to make secure transactions without the need for a third party or intermediary such as a bank or broker.

+  Let’s take a look at some examples of how you can use blockchain technology for development either now or in the future.
 ---

 ## Smart Contracts